Vocal Group Hall of Fame: Columbia Theatre

-On June 14, 2001, the Vocal Group Hall of Fame Foundation purchased the 1750-seat Columbia Theatre in Sharon "with the promise of grant funding to follow".
-The Commonwealth did have a multi-million dollar grant if the foundation could meet the match.
-Over twenty years after it was first created, the Foundation has not opened the attraction or receive adequate funding.
-Much is still needed to renovate, open and operated the foundation's attraction and become capable of raising funds on its own through benefit concerts at The Columbia Theatre.
-Meanwhile, the restoration of the theatre has stalled due to the lack of funding.
-A part of a new roof was installed and the plastering of the dome was completed to make a watertight shell.
+Twenty-five years after it was purchased, the Foundation has not opened the attraction or received adequate funding.
+Part of a new roof was installed and the plastering of the dome was completed to make a watertight shell.
 The Mercer County Correctional Facility and volunteers removed more than 100 tons of debris to help make the theater ready for renovation.

-In November 2004, the museum moved out of Winner's 3-story building and relocated to the Columbia Theatre.
-All of the Foundations memorabilia was moved to temperature-controlled storage waiting for its new home for display.
-The new location at Columbia Theatre was meant to serve both as The Vocal Group Hall of Fame Foundation's central office and as the location for the annual induction ceremony.
-It was also intended to host benefit concerts to support the foundation and theatre.
-The museum was to move to a three-story restaurant building purchased by the foundation.
-The building was located adjacent to the theater.
-It would have the restaurant portion becoming a vocal group-themed museum, nightclub piano bar and bar and grill.
+The Columbia Theatre was meant to serve both as The Vocal Group Hall of Fame Foundation's central office and as the location for the annual induction ceremony.
+It was also to host benefit shows to support the foundation and theatre.
+The museum was to move to a three-story building purchased by the foundation, adjacent to the theater.
+It was to be a themed museum, nightclub, and piano bar.